BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 The Scalable Heterogeneous Computing benchmark suite (SHOC)[@lopez2015examining], unlike OpenDwarfs and Rodinia, supports multiple nodes using MPI for distributed parallelism.
 SHOC supports multiple programming models including OpenCL, CUDA and OpenACC, with benchmarks ranging from targeted tests of particular low-level hardware features to a handful of application kernels.

-Sun et al.[@sun2016] propose Hetero-Mark, a Benchmark Suite for CPU-GPU Collaborative Computing, which has five benchmark applications each implemented in HCC -- which compiles to OpenCL, HIP -- for a CUDA and Radeon Open Compute back-end, and a CUDA version.
+Sun et al.[@sun2016] propose Hetero-Mark, a Benchmark Suite for CPU-GPU Collaborative Computing, which has five benchmark applications each implemented in the Heterogeneous Compute Compiler (HCC) -- which compiles to OpenCL and HIP which converts CUDA codes to the AMD Radeon Open Compute back-end.
 Meanwhile, Chai by Gómez-Luna et al.[@gomez2017chai], offers 15 applications in 7 different implementations with the focus on supporting integrated architectures.

-These benchmark suites focus on comparison between languages and environments; whereas our work focuses on benchmarking for device specific performance limitations, for example, by examining the problem sizes where these limitations occur -- this is largely ignored by benchmarking suites with fixed problem sizes.
-For these reasons, we introduce the enhanced OpenDwarfs benchmark suite in [Chapter @sec:chapter-3-ode] which covers a wider range of application patterns by focusing exclusively on OpenCL using higher-level benchmarks.

 Barnes et al.[@barnes2016evaluating] collected a representative set of applications from the current NERSC workload to guide optimization for Knights Landing in the Cori supercomputer.
 As it is not always feasible to perform such a detailed performance study of the capabilities of different computational devices for particular applications, the benchmarks described in this paper may give a rough understanding of device performance and limitations.

 ### Rodinia

-Che et. al [@che2009rodinia] initially proposed a benchmark suite which cover a wide range of parallel communication patterns.
+Che et. al [@che2009rodinia] initially proposed a benchmark suite to cover a wide range of parallel communication patterns.
-The selection of these patterns was inspired by the Berkeley dwarf taxonomy, as discussed in [Section @sec:the-dwarf-taxonomy], and the selection of these benchmarks are from real world high performance scientific computing applications.
+The benchmarks were selected following the Berkeley Dwarf Taxonomy and are from real world high performance computing applications.
-Evaluated in the paper were a NVIDIA GTX 280 GPU and an Intel Core 2 Extreme CPU.
-The diversity between selected benchmarks was shown by measuring execution times, communications overheads and energy usage of running each benchmark on the target architectures.
+The diversity between selected benchmarks was shown by measuring execution times, communications overheads and energy usage of running each benchmark on an NVIDIA GTX 280 GPU and an Intel Core 2 Extreme CPU.
 Across the suite: speedups in execution times ranged from 5.5x to 80.8x, communication overheads vary from 2-76% and GPU power consumption overheads range from 38-83 Watts.
 From this, the resulting benchmarks were proven to be useful when illustrating important architectural differences between the CPU and GPU.
 All devices presented featured applications typical of select dwarfs which benefit from GPU architectures.